On quaternionic ordinary families of modular forms and $p$-adic $L$-functions: -divisible groups of Shimura curves

 Note that we have a direct sum decomposition $S_2(\Gamma_1,\C)\simeq \mathcal{M}_1\oplus S_2(J^{(1)}_0,\C)$.
 The $p$-new part of $J^{(1)}_0$ has toric reduction at $p$ (see for example \cite{LRV}) and therefore any $p$-new form $f$ in $S_2(\Gamma^{(1)}_0,\C)$ vanish in $\Cot(B_m)_\C$.
 On the other hand, the $p$-old part of $J^{(1)}_0$, which is precisely $S_2(\Gamma_0,\C)\oplus S_2(\Gamma_0,\C)^{v_p}$, has good reduction, so it belongs to the image of $\delta_m\circ\Cot(q_m)$, and the result follows.} \end{proof}

 In the following, when the context is clear, we often omit the map $\delta_m$.
 Using the results collected so far, we now compare $A_m$, $B_m$ and $C_m$ with the analogous objects for the $\GL_2$-case, extensively studied by Mazur--Wiles \cite{MW} and Ohta \cite{OhtaJ, Ohta-ES, OhtaC, OhtaMA} (note that this approach, based on the Jacquet--Langlands correspondence, is already used in the proof of Corollary \ref{coro3.4}).
 For this, we need to introduce the analogue of $A_m$ and $B_m$ in the case of $\GL_2$ considered in \cite[\S1.1]{OhtaMA} and \cite[\S4.1]{OhtaC}.
-We introduce the following notation, where $r\geq 1$ is an integer: \begin{itemize} \item We denote by $A_r^\Oh$ and $Q_r^\Oh$ the abelian varieties denoted $\mathcal{A}_r$ and $\mathcal{Q}_r$ in \cite[\S1.1]{OhtaMA}; in the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) the absence of cusps shows that both constructions of $A_r^\Oh $ and $Q_r^\Oh $ reduce to the construction of the variety we denoted $A_m$ before. \item We denote by $B_r^\Oh $ the good quotient of the modular Jacobian introduced in the last paragraph of \cite[\S1.1]{OhtaMA} and denoted $A_r$ in \emph{loc. cit.} In the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) this corresponds to our varieties $B_m$. \item We finally denoted $C_r^\Oh$ the abelian variery denoted by $Q_r$ in \cite[\S4.1]{OhtaC}; In the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) this corresponds to our varieties $C_m$. \item To complete the notation, we let $X(\Gamma_1(MDp^m))$ be the compact modular curve of level $\Gamma_1(MDp^m)$ and let $J_1(MDp^m)=\mathrm{Jac}(X_1(MDp^m))$ be its Jacobian; taking the $D$-new quotient $J_1^\new(MDp^m)=J_1(MDp^m)\otimes_{\tilde h_m} \tilde{h}_m^\new$ gives an abelian variety which is isogenous to $J_m$; we also denote with the same symbol $J_1^\new(MDp^m)$ an abelian subvariety of $J_1(MDp^m)$ which is isogenous to the $D$-new quotient. \end{itemize} \begin{remark} We apologize to the reader for the conflict of notation regarding the symbol $A_r$, used in this paper and in \cite[\S1.1]{OhtaMA} with a different meaning; however, note that in \cite[\S4.1]{OhtaC} the symbol $B_r$ is used for good quotients, as in this paper.
-In any case, the meaning of the symbols should be enterely clarified in the lines preceding this remark. \end{remark}
+We introduce the following notation, where $r\geq 1$ is an integer: \begin{itemize} \item We denote by $A_r^\Oh$ and $Q_r^\Oh$ the abelian varieties denoted $\mathcal{A}_r$ and $\mathcal{Q}_r$ in \cite[\S1.1]{OhtaMA}; in the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) the absence of cusps shows that both constructions of $A_r^\Oh $ and $Q_r^\Oh $ reduce to the construction of the variety we denoted $A_m$ before. \item We denote by $B_r^\Oh $ the good quotient of the modular Jacobian introduced in the last paragraph of \cite[\S1.1]{OhtaMA} and denoted $A_r$ in \emph{loc. cit.} In the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) this corresponds to our varieties $B_m$. \item We finally denoted $C_r^\Oh$ the abelian variery denoted by $Q_r$ in \cite[\S4.1]{OhtaC}; In the case of Shimura curves considered in this paper (\emph{i.e.} for $D>1$) this corresponds to our varieties $C_m$. \end{itemize} \begin{remark} We apologize to the reader for the conflict of notation regarding the symbol $A_r$, used in this paper and in \cite[\S1.1]{OhtaMA} with a different meaning; however, note that in \cite[\S4.1]{OhtaC} the symbol $B_r$ is used for good quotients, as in this paper.
+In any case, the meaning of the symbols should be entirely clarified in the lines preceding this remark. \end{remark}